zanppa/gpxalt/README.md

 First you need to get an API key to the file service of NLS: [Link to the order page](https://tiedostopalvelu.maanmittauslaitos.fi/tp/mtp/tilaus?lang=en).

-After you get the key, create a file called ```api_key``` inside the repository and place the key there (Note: it is also possible to provide the key with command line argument if preferred).
+After you get the key, create a file called ```api_key``` inside the repository and place the key there (Note: it is also possible to provide the key with command line argument or via environment variable if preferred).

 Then simply run the following command inside the repository root:
 ```